Super Mario Bros. 3: Plot and characters

 The plot of Super Mario Bros.
 3 is described in the instruction booklet.
-The Mushroom World, the setting of the game, is invaded by the Koopalings, Bowser's seven children.
-The Koopalings conquer each of the seven kingdoms by stealing its king's magical wand and using it to transform him into an animal.
-Princess Toadstool sends Mario and Luigi to travel to each kingdom, retrieve the stolen wand, and restore its king to normal.
+In the Mushroom World, Bowser has his seven children, the Koopalings, conquer each of the seven kingdoms by stealing its king's magical wand and using it to transform him into an animal.
+Princess Toadstool receives news of Bowser's actions and dispatches Mario and Luigi to travel to each kingdom, retrieve the stolen wand, and restore its king to normal.

-Mario and Luigi receive notes and special items from Princess Toadstool after rescuing each of the first six kings.
+Mario and Luigi receive notes and special items from Toadstool after rescuing each of the first six kings.
 When they rescue the seventh king, they instead receive a note from Bowser, boasting that he has kidnapped Toadstool and imprisoned her within the castle of his own realm, Dark Land.
 The brothers travel through Dark Land, enter his castle, and defeat Bowser in a battle.
 The game ends with Princess Toadstool being freed from the castle.

 According to Shigeru Miyamoto, Super Mario Bros.
 3 was conceived as a stage play.
 The title screen features a stage curtain being drawn open, and in the original NES version, in-game objects hang from off-screen catwalks, are bolted to the background, or cast shadows on the skyline.
 When Mario finishes a level, he walks off the stage.